KenKilty/mm-springboot-petclinic-to-aks-automatic/README.md

 <img src="images/module2-step5-appcat-configuration.png" width="40%" alt="Module2-Step5-AppCATConfiguration">

 #### Configure Assessment Parameters
 In the GitHub Copilot chat, you'll see the "Run `appmod-run-assessment`" tool with configuration options.
-This is where you can customize the assessment targets and analysis mode.
+This is where you may customize the assessment targets and analysis mode.

    **Default Configuration:**
    ```json